Pabloym/Visual-Studio-Code/Mandatory task. Module 10/README.md

   return entry ? affectedRadiusScale(entry.value) : 0;
 };
 ```
-In the following cell, it is how I have projected the map of Spain including the Canary Island and Ceuta and Melilla.
+In the following cell, it is how I have projected the map of Spain, including the Canary Island and Ceuta and Melilla.
 ```
 const aProjection = d3Composite
   .geoConicConformalSpain()